wendal/mosquitto-auth-plug/README.md

 # Usernames with this fnmatch(3) (a.k.a glob(3))  pattern are exempt from the
 # module's ACL checking
 auth_opt_superusers S*

+# Global ACL Pattern
+# format: (read|write|read,write) <pattern>
+# The access type is controlled using "read" or "write".
+# If allow both, declear "read" and "write" separated by ",".
+# <pattern> can contain the + or # wildcards and available for substitution are:
+# - %c to match the client id of the client
+# - %u to match the username of the client
+auth_opt_global_acl_pattern read,write sensor/%u/+
 ```

 ## ACL

+Global ACL are checked for in all back-ends.
+In our example above, any user can pub/sub topics which matches the pattern
+except for superusers.
+You may comment out line of global_acl_pattern in order not to apply global ACL.

-In addition to ACL checking which is possibly performed by a back-end,
+In addition to ACL checking which is possibly performed by a back-end.
-there's a more "static" checking which can be configured in `mosquitto.conf`.

 Note that if ACLs are being verified by the plugin, this also applies to
 Will topics (_last will and testament_).
 Failing to correctly set up